tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 * `url`: the location of the document if is not stored in Tradecloud
 * `meta`: meta information about the shipment document
   * `lastUpdatedAt`: ISO date and time with timezone at which the shipment document was last updated in Tradecloud.
-A document has been added or changed if the document.meta.lastUpdatedAt is equal to the shipment.meta.lastUpdatedAt
+A document has been added or changed if the `document.meta.lastUpdatedAt` is equal to the `shipment.meta.lastUpdatedAt`

+#### Purchase order terms

+The purchase order terms, as agreed between buyer and supplier, related to this shipment:

+* `incotermsCode`: the incoterms code according to ICC [Incoterms 2020](https://iccwbo.org/business-solutions/incoterms-rules/incoterms-2020/).
+* `incoterms`: the incoterms named place (delivery, terminal, port or destination)
+* `paymentTermsCode`: the payment terms code as defined in the buyers ERP system
+* `paymentTerms`: the payment terms text as defined in the buyers ERP system

 ## Load carrier